kubek2k/articles/9_reasons_terraform_is_a_pain.md

+Working with Terraform can be difficult and cumbersome, but its still worth it.

 # Background story

 Back in 2015, when I first found out about Terraform, it looked like a Valhalla to me.